pojntfx/felicitas.pojtinger.com/content/privacy/static.md

 United States<br/>
 Privacy policy: <a href="https://vercel.com/legal/privacy-policy">https://vercel.com/legal/privacy-policy</a>

-Railway Corp.<br/>
-548 Market St PMB 68956<br/>
-San Francisco, CA 94104<br/>
-United States<br/>
-Privacy policy: <a href="https://railway.com/legal/privacy">https://railway.com/legal/privacy</a>

-These companies are based in the United States.
+This company is based in the United States.
 Data transfers to the US are based on appropriate safeguards according to Article 46 GDPR.

 ### Storage Duration